Wyparks04/Degree_Impact_On_Data_Analyst_Salaries/README.md

 ## 3. Technologies Used

-- **Python**: Core programming language for data analysis
+- Python: Core programming language for data analysis
-- **Pandas**: Used to clean and manipulate the dataset (handling missing values, feature engineering)
+- Pandas: Used to clean and manipulate the dataset (handling missing values, feature engineering)
-- **SQL**: Applied for joins and structured queries to combine datasets
+- SQL: Applied for joins and structured queries to combine datasets
-- **Matplotlib**: Created visualizations to highlight salary trends and degree requirements
+- Matplotlib: Created visualizations to highlight salary trends and degree requirements
-- **Jupyter Notebook**: Provided a narrative‑driven environment to present both code and results
+- Jupyter Notebook: Provided a narrative‑driven environment to present both code and results
-- **Git/GitHub**: Version control and collaboration, ensuring reproducibility and transparency
+- Git/GitHub: Version control and collaboration, ensuring reproducibility and transparency

 ## 4. Results / Findings